See also the Short Version.

 Buy Food.

-First check the food box in the hut - use whatever you can
+First check the food box in the hut - use whatever you

-other stuff too).
+often other stuff too).
 Club policy is normally to be relatively skinflintish on

 shared food (some of us don't have incomes, and people with money can treat